murch1/homebridge-http-plc-switch/README.md

 # homebridge-http-light

-Works with a http accessible light device on HomeBridge Platform This plug-in is designed to work with a Node-RED flow that communicates with a PLC via modbus.
-Check sample-flow.json to see how the Node-RED side of things works.
+Works with a HTTP accessible light device on HomeBridge Platform This plug-in is designed to work with a Node-RED flow that communicates with a PLC via modbus.
+Import sample-flow.json in to Node-RED to see how this side of things works.
+The PLC uses the leading-edge pulse to toggle the light on and off.

 # Installation